healthykitchen101/healthykitchen101.com/kettles/reviews/cosori/cosori-glass-electric-kettle-gk172-co.md

 Noise Level: 70.4 dB

-During boiling, the Cosori’s noise level peaked at 70.4 dB while reaching a rolling simmer, which was much quieter than the [CDC](https://www.cdc.gov/nceh/hearing_loss/what_noises_cause_hearing_loss.html#:~:text=The%20U.S.%20Environmental%20Protection%20Agency,prevent%20noise%2Dinduced%20hearing%20loss.)\-recommended 80 dB.
-This result earned the kettle a whopping 9/10 from our line-up.
+During boiling, the Cosori’s noise level peaked at 70.4 dB while reaching a rolling simmer, which was much quieter than the [CDC](https://www.cdc.gov/nceh/hearing_loss/what_noises_cause_hearing_loss.html#:~:text=The%20U.S.%20Environmental%20Protection%20Agency,prevent%20noise%2Dinduced%20hearing%20loss.)’s safe level of exposure to 80 dB for 2 hours.
+By comparison to many other kettles, this was really quiet and earned a whopping 9/10.

 ### Keep Warm